jorgedelpozolerida/KDS_Statistics_GroupProject/README.md

 Repository containing source code, datasets and results of final project for "Advanced Applied Statistics and Multivariate Calculus", course of Data Science master at [IT University of Copenhagen](https://en.itu.dk/).

+Report with full detail can be found here [report.txt](report.pdf) :

 ### Prequisites
 * Install packages described in [requirements.txt](requirements.txt) file